RuntimeConverter/runtimeconverter-lib-docs/README.md

 ## Run as a Command Line Application

-Usage: java -classpath {...} com.project.convertedCode.main.CommandLineInterface SCRIPT_FILEPATH SIMULATED_WORING_DIRECTORY
+Usage: java -classpath {...} com.project.convertedCode.main.CommandLineInterface SCRIPT_FILEPATH SIMULATED_WORING_DIRECTORY ARGUMENTS...

 where SCRIPT_FILEPATH is the path of the include file to load, and SIMULATED_WORKING_DIRECTORY is the working directory as you will represent it to the runtime.